Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ### Py-Cord and discord.py fighting in venv
 **Problem:**

-Spmething has gone funny with my venv after i installed another app that wanted `discord.py`
+Something has gone funny with my venv after i installed another app that wanted `discord.py`

 **Reason:**

 This is due to the Py-cord lib sharing the `discord` namespace.
 Py-Cord is however a drop in replacement.
-So no issues should arise from using it over hte now legacy discord.py lib.
+So no issues should arise from using it over the now legacy discord.py lib. **YMMV**

 **Fix:**
  1. Uninstall `discord.py` by running `pip uninstall discord.py` with your venv active.
  2. Reinstall `py-cord` by running `pip install -U py-cord==2.0.0b1` with your venv active.
- 3. Approach the dev from the app that overode your py-cord to update to a maintained lib.
+ 3. Approach the dev from the app that overrode your py-cord to update to a maintained lib.